Master Service Agreement Template, Free Download 2026

 Why do companies use master service agreements?

-Companies use master service agreements to streamline contracting for ongoing business relationships.
+Companies use master service agreements to simplify contracting for ongoing business relationships.
 By negotiating the core legal terms once, companies eliminate the need to involve legal teams every time a new project begins, which reduces costs and accelerates project kickoff timelines.
 MSAs also provide consistency by ensuring that every engagement operates under the same indemnification, limitation of liability, and confidentiality standards.
 For large organizations managing dozens of vendor or client relationships, MSAs dramatically simplify procurement and reduce contract review bottlenecks.

 What should be included in an MSA?